 Our Grand National winner prediction algorithm uses primarily factual information such as the number of times a horse has fallen, number of wins over three miles and previous experience of the course or tough jumping courses.
 However there is also a judgmental element that is blended in.

 Together these create an overall ratings for each horse for current form, jumping ability, stamina, course experience, ground preference and also a minor adjustment for stable form.

 However there is one thing left for you to do to ensure we get our prediction as accurate as possible.

 Select the expected ground/going conditions for the race as our results will vary depending on the ground.
-The going for the 2015 grand national is likely to be good or good to soft, but we wont know for sure until the day.
+The going for the 2016 grand national is likely to be good to soft or soft, but we wont know for sure until the day.